aaronjshelen/RandomForest_Trading_Learner/README.md

 # Random Forest Strategy Learner

-A production-quality algorithmic trading system built on a Random Forest classifier.
+An algorithmic trading system built on a Random Forest classifier.
 Uses technical indicators computed from historical OHLCV data to generate Buy/Hold/Sell signals, allocates capital via a risk parity optimizer with volatility targeting, and validates results through walk-forward cross-validation and Monte Carlo simulation.

 Built as an evolution of the Georgia Tech ML4T course project — replacing the scratch implementation with a full, rigorous pipeline using real ML libraries, multi-stock data, and institutional-grade risk management.